TIBCOSoftware/js-visualize/Readme.md

  * See what's new with Visualize.js in v7 with our full [video tutorial series].

- * Also try our [application demo here] showing new fully embeddable ad hoc views with Visualize.js!
+ * Also try our [application demo here] and tutorial for fully embeddable ad hoc views with Visualize.js!

- * You can download the source files for this demo and the [tutorial series here on GitHub.]

 > In this guide you will find a full listing of Visualize.js API code samples.